 Each month we focus on a particular cause or mission to support.

 Family Table is a free meal for those in need in the surrounding community.
-It is held on the 4th Saturday of the month from 11:30 AM - 12:30 PM for Drive-Thru pick up in parking lot.
-Drive-Thru pick up meal dates: May 22 and June 26, 2021.
+It is held on the 4th Saturday of the month from 11:30 AM - 12:30 PM for Drive-Thru pick up in parking lot through the summer months.
+Meal dates are: August 28, September 25, October 23, November 27, 2021.
+There will be no Family Table offered in December 2021.
 Blessings to you.

 Rainbow School and Daycare is a church owned ministry.
 It was specifically created to be open to all children and respects persons of all faiths and those with no religious faith.
 Provides DayCare to the public from infant through Pre-K. Rainbow's phone number is 763-571-7521.

 United Methodist Women is a community of women whose purpose is to know God and to experience freedom as whole persons through Jesus Christ; to develop a creative, supportive fellowship; and to expand concepts of mission through participation in the global ministries of the church.

 United Methodist Women at FUMC consists of a Board, three Circles and Members at Large.

 Naomi Friendship Circle meets the second Friday of the month at the Church at 9:30 AM.
 They do things like make sandwiches for Dignity Center, cards for Shut-ins and other small projects.